-This is a spelt tortillas recipe which is really easy to make and only requires four-ingredients.
+This is a spelt tortilla recipe that is really easy to make and only requires four ingredients.
 Spelt flour is a really good clean-eating flour option for a lot of recipes.

 They have very few ingredients and my children LOVE to help make them.
 I make them often when I run out of bread to tide us over for a while until we can get to the store or can find time to make spelt bread in our bread maker.

 There are many different types of flour you can use to make these tortillas.
 My favorite flour to make these with is einkorn flour.
 First of all, einkorn is my favorite flour I've ever tried, and I happen to think it's the healthiest.
 I like einkorn with these because they turned out really light, white, fluffy and just have a good taste.

 They are easy to do thinner and the dough is really soft when you are rolling it out and kneading it.
 Whole wheat spelt is the type of flour used in the photos and it tends to be drier and has a stronger flavor, similar to regular whole wheat flour.